destefy/portfolio/README.md

 # Stefan de Lasa - Portfolio

 ## PROJECTS

+### Messaging App, ECE361 Nov - Dec 2022
+As part of my 3rd Computer Networks class, I created a messaging app.
+Using persistent TCP connections, my teammate and I created a client and server program.
+Features included:
+ - Allowing users to register a login username and password in a database
+ - Allowing user to login/connect to the server with username-password checking
+ - Allowing users to create and join sessions
+ - Allowing users to broadcast messages to users in their session
+ - Allowing users to send private messages to one another
+ - Printing a list of all current users and sessions.

 ### Radio Transceiver, ECE295.
 Jan - Apr 2022
 As part of my 2nd year Hardware Design class (ECE295), I worked on a Team of 3 students to design, build and test two radio transceiver (transmitter + receiver) components.
 Specific contributions included,